roise-bailey/1701QCA-Assessment2/index.md

 ![Image](spiderproj.JPG)

-This project is related to mine with the similar use of technology and concept of using a moving spider to scare a person
+This project is related to mine with the similar use of technology and concept of using a moving spider to scare a person.

 ### Related project 2 ###
 Spider Marionette